 Leaving just after the morning commute from Greenbelt, MD, on Friday, April 20th 2018, we started our two days drive, with New Orleans as our ultimate goal.
 We planned to arrive in the Big Easy during the evening of Saturday, April 21st, so that we would be in town to see the New Orleans Baby Cakes host the Oklahoma City Dodgers early Sunday afternoon.

 Day 1: Friday, April 20th 2018

 From Greenbelt, MD, we were headed for a hotel just outside of Knoxville Tennessee, where we would spend the night.
-Not surprisingly, the trip was uneventful, stopping for lunch in southwest Virginia before continuing on toward Knoxville.
+Not surprisingly, the trip was uneventful, and we stopped for lunch in southwest Virginia before continuing on toward Knoxville.
 Arriving in the Knoxville area after 500 pm, we decided to visit nearby Smokies Stadium, home of the Tennessee Smokies, the Double A affiliate of the Chicago Cubs.

 The Smokies were on the road (we would see them next week in Chattanooga), so the stadium was closed (as was the team store).
 Undaunted, we took some pictures before leaving, settling into our hotel before the longer drive tomorrow.